prajivinn/prajivinn.github.io/_posts/2024-01-02-HR-Analytics.md

 * Training_Hours: The number of training hours the employee has completed.
 * Satisfaction_Score: Employee's satisfaction score (e.g., on a scale of 1 to 5).
 * Last_Promotion_Date: Date of the employee's last promotion.

+Each row in the dataset represents a unique employee record.
+Key attributes in the dataset include age, department, position, salary, years of experience, performance rating, training hours, engagment scores, job satisfaction indicators and attrition status

+The dataset provides a comprehensive view of the workforce, enabling analysis across multiple dimensions relevant to HR decision-making.

 ___
 <br>